fulup-bzh/AlsaJsonMixer/README.md

 on generic widget this UI is currently only supporting Scarlett Focurite boards, if you're willing to add your own board feel free to propose your code.

-Current version while still in Alfa mode is fully operational and control 100% of ALSA features.
+Current version while still in Alpha mode is fully operational and control 100% of ALSA features.
 On top of traditional Alsa controls, UI provides a session management mechanism to load/store configurations.
 Sessions include all settings for volumes and routing as well as custom labels given control.

 * Online Demo: http://breizhme.net/alsajson
 * Video   https://vimeo.com/user36538868/alsa-html5-mixer

+Tested on:
+* Scarlett 18i8
+* Scarlett 18i20 [thanks to happy.musicmaker]

 Dependencies:
 * HTML5 Browser any modern version of Firefox,Chrome,Safari or even IE should do the job.